aliyun/terraform-provider-alicloud/website/docs/r/kvstore_instance.html.markdown

 * `end_time` - The expiration time of the prepaid instance.
 * `qps` - Theoretical maximum QPS value.
 * `connection_domain`- Intranet connection address of the KVStore instance.
-* `connection_string`- (Deprecated since v1.101.0) Indicates whether the address is a private endpoint.
 * `status` - The status of KVStore DBInstance.

 ## Timeouts